Σ-algebra: Definition

 A σ-algebra is both a π-system and a Dynkin system (λ-system).
-The converse is true as well, by Dynkin's theorem (below).
+The converse is true as well, by Dynkin's theorem (see below).

 Dynkin's π-λ theorem

 This theorem (or the related monotone class theorem) is an essential tool for proving many results about properties of specific σ-algebras.
 It capitalizes on the nature of two simpler classes of sets, namely the following.